Strange new twist in coldest murder case

 The SAFE program was suspended in June 2015, after an appeals court found that Towne had overstepped his authority by creating his own police force.
 Towne appealed to the Illinois Supreme Court, blandly observing, "Even the courts can make mistakes."

+He said he expects the Supreme Court to rule in his favor.

-If he prevails, it will greatly expand the power of prosecutors in Illinois.
+If Towne prevails, it will greatly expand the power of prosecutors in Illinois.

 Reunited